-Pharmacovigilance requires that incidents of adverse events are followed up in the correct way.
+Pharmacovigilance requires that incidents of adverse events are detected, collected, analyzed and followed up.
 Some adverse events need to be reported and/or investigated, and you will need to know which to report, how and to whom.
 Causality assessment procedures also need to be carried out effectively.

 By the end of this module you should be able to:

-- 2Use AEFI case definitions to evaluate which AEFIs should be detected and reported to the National regulatory authority (NRA)National regulatory authority (NRA)The regulatory body that approves procedures to ensure that medicines, including vaccines, are of adequate safety and potency.
+- 2use AEFI case definitions to evaluate which AEFIs should be detected and reported to the National regulatory authority (NRA)National regulatory authority (NRA)The regulatory body that approves procedures to ensure that medicines, including vaccines, are of adequate safety and potency.
 The vaccine manufacturer is responsible for demonstrating that the vaccine batch produced meets the requirements, based on the test specifications given by the NRA.
-The NRA is also responsible both for the official vaccine lot release process, based on the data and information provided by the manufacturer and, eventually, for confirmatory testing. or its equivalent,
+The NRA is also responsible both for the official vaccine lot release process, based on the data and information provided by the manufacturer and, eventually, for confirmatory testing./Pharmacovigialnce center/Immunisation programme;

-- 3Describe the principles of risk-benefit analysisRisk-benefit analysisEvaluation and assessment of the relative risks and benefits of an intervention, e.g. the potential benefit of protection from measles and its complications due to vaccination, relative to the potential risk of adverse reactions to the vaccine. relative to the protective effect of immunization and the importance of causality assessmentsCausality assessment (or causality association)The systematic review of data about an AEFI case to determine the likelihood of a causal association between the event and the vaccine(s) received. to evaluate possible links between AEFIs and a vaccine or vaccine lot,
+- 3describe the principles of risk-benefit analysisRisk-benefit analysisEvaluation and assessment of the relative risks and benefits of an intervention, e.g. the potential benefit of protection from measles and its complications due to vaccination, relative to the potential risk of adverse reactions to the vaccine. relative to the protective effect of immunization and the importance of causality assessmentsCausality assessment (or causality association)The systematic review of data about an AEFI case to determine the likelihood of a causal association between the event and the vaccine(s) received. to evaluate possible links between AEFIs and a vaccine, a specific lot or the immunisation procedure;

 - 4explain the value of AEFI investigation and its key steps.